Installation

 Jam comes packaged with the following full-node solutions:

 You should be able to install Jam with one click if you are running any of the above.
-Except for RaspiBlitz and RaspiBolt, where you'll need to use the command line.
+Except for RaspiBolt, where you'll need to use the command line.

 You can also do a manual installation.